-SDG Goals Management Action 3 GOOD HEALTH AND WELL-BEING Ensure healthy lives and promote well-being for all at all ages.
-We are committed to creating a safe workplace and promoting healthy living amongst our employees.
-8 BECENT WORK AND ECONOMIC GROWTH Promote sustained, inclusive, sustainable economic growth, full and productive employment, and decent work for all.
+SDG Goals Rationale as defined by the United Nations КРІ Management Action/ What we do 3 GOOD HEALTH AND WELL-BEING Ensure healthy lives and promote well-being for all at all ages.
+To reduce medical claims by 10%.
+We are committed to create a safe workplace and promoting healthy living amongst our employees.
+5 GENDER EQUALITY Achieve gender equality and empower all women, girls and companywide.
+To attain a representation of at least 30% women in our workforce.
+Currently the women representation is above 60%.
+We will continue to achieve the gender equality and empower women workforce above 30% 8 DECENT WORK AND ECONOMIC GROWTH Promote sustained, inclusive, sustainable economic growth, full and productive employment, and decent work for all.
+Increase the number of job opportunities created each year, while ensuring all employees have access to training and development programs that enhance their productivity and growth.
 We aim to create a workplace that is conducive to productivity and growth by providing job opportunities and equipping our employees with various training and development programmes.
 12 RESPONSIBLE CONSUMPTION AND PRODUCTION Ensure sustainable service patterns.
+To maintain continuous compliance with relevant laws and regulations by conducting responsible and ethical operations to provide value to customers and the Group while advancing the industry.
 We aim to create an environment-friendly service.
-16 PEACE.
-JUSTICE AND STRONG INSTITUTIONS Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels.
-We place ethics and integrity at the centre of our business operations and have policies in place towards embedding such values throughout our organisation.
+16 PEACE JUSTICE AND STRONG INSTITUTIONS Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institution at all levels.
+To provide equal opportunity to all to perform and to contribute to company's sustainable growth.
+We place ethics and integrity at the centre of our business operations and have policies in place towards embedding such values throughout our organization.